zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

 A :dfn:`thread` is a kernel object that is used for application processing that is too lengthy or too complex to be performed by an ISR.

-Any number of threads can be defined by an application.
+Any number of threads can be defined by an application (limited only by available RAM).
 Each thread is referenced by a :dfn:`thread id` that is assigned when the thread is spawned.

 A thread has the following key properties: